 GET YOUR FLORIDA LEARNERS PERMIT!

-To keep young drivers like you safe, the Florida DHSMV has instated Graduated Licensing Laws to ensure that you are prepared by the time you are able to hit the road to practice your driving skills.
+To keep young drivers like you safe, the FLHSMV has Graduated Licensing Laws to ensure that you are prepared by the time you are able to hit the road to practice your driving skills.

 The Road to Your Florida Learners Permit